Improve Your Employability in 2017

-While English is widely acknowledged as the language of international business, academia and tourism, having two languages, if not three, is a must for every person wishing to engage on an international platform.
+While English is widely acknowledged as the language of international business, academia and tourism, having two languages, if not three, is a must if you wish to improve your employability and engage on an international platform.
 As nations from all over the world encourage their young people to not just develop but hone their multilingual skills, home-grown monolingual English speakers fall further behind in their ability to compete with their international counterparts.

-These are the top 5 languages and cultures you need to know in order to keep up:
+These are the top 5 languages and cultures you need to know in order to keep up in 2017:

 With nearly one billion native speakers and the second-largest economy in the world a good command of Mandarin Chinese and a good understanding of Chinese culture can open up not just the Chinese market but other markets in Asia.
 Mandarin Chinese is extremely difficult for English speakers to learn and will be sure to impress in a job interview.
 And even more impressive at a party.